Cartagena, Spain: Modern history

 In 1873, the city established a self-governing Canton of Cartagena and become the center of the Cantonal Revolution.
 Governmental forces besieged the city for several months until they surrendered.

 During the Spanish Civil War (1936–1939), Cartagena was the main base of the Spanish Republican Navy and one of the primary strongholds of the Republican Government.
 It held out against the forces of General Francisco Franco longer than any other city in Spain, being the last of its cities to surrender.
-The city saw its industrial activity increase during the 1950s, resulting in greater prosperity and this trend continued until a general decline in manufacturing throughout Europe in the late 1980s and early 1990s.
+The city saw its industrial activity increase during the 1950s, resulting in greater prosperity.

+Hammered by industrial re-structuring policies, the city underwent a profound job crisis in the early 1990s, stirring up protests and the burning of the regional legislature.

 Present

 At the moment, Cartagena comprises part of the autonomous community of the Region of Murcia, and is the seat of the Regional Assembly of Murcia.
 It is also capital of the maritime province of Cartagena, which was granted by the Royal Decree of 5 October 1607 under the reign of Philip III.